Taormina/scrape-scrape-incognito/middleware_readme.txt

 Input the name (or part of the name) of the company.

 get("/api/history/:symbol/:startDate/:endDate"):
 Input the symbol and the date range you're looking for.
-Denote dates with "MM-DD-YYYY"
+Denote dates with "YYYY-MM-DD"

+get("/api/pricerange/:lowest/:hightest")
+Input the lowest and highest stock price to search.
+NOTE: This does not actually return correct data...
+Right now this will just return the stock data for all stocks with "micro" in their company names
+It's not the correct data, but it's in the correct format.